Anti-materiel rifle: Description

 Despite having been designed to be used against equipment, anti-materiel rifles have also been used for killing soldiers from distances that are beyond the effective range of regular rifle-caliber cartridges.
 Anti-materiel rifles can also penetrate most obstacles and building materials, making them viable for engaging targets behind cover that is usually hard enough to stop rifle-caliber cartridges.
 In general, anti-materiel rifles are chambered for 12.7×99 mm NATO (.50 BMG), 12.7×108 mm Russian, 14.5×114 mm Russian, and 20 mm cartridges.
 According to the US Army, the range of a standard sniper rifle firing a 7.62×51mm NATO round is a distance of about 800 m while the Barrett's effective range is 1000 m against personnel targets, and 2000 m against materiel targets.
 The offensive use of anti-materiel rifles is termed hard target interdiction (HTI) by the United States military.
-The longest confirmed kill shot was made with a .50 BMG by a Canadian sniper in Iraq at 3540 m.